-TCL has held a steady 10 per cent market share of the global LCD TV market for the past couple of years, as one of the largest TV manufacturers alongside Samsung and LG.
-So it's more likely than ever that you'll come across a TCL TV in your hunt for the perfect home television.
+In fact, TCL has held a steady 10 per cent market share of the global LCD TV market over the past few years as one of the largest TV manufacturers alongside Samsung and LG.
+In recent times, it's announced plans to bring a Pro version of its flagship X925 8K Mini LED TV to Australia too.
+That means it's more likely than ever that you'll come across a TCL TV in your hunt for the perfect television for your home.

 New for US